 I think this might actually be the most important one.
 Never feel forced to invite someone who brings bad energy into your life.
 And I know that sounds harsh.
 The people in that room become part of your memories, your photos, your videos, your experience forever.
 You want to look around your wedding and feel safe, happy, loved, supported, celebrated.
 Not tense or uncomfortable.

 And sometimes as brides, especially bilingual brides balancing multiple families and expectations, we feel pressure to keep everyone happy.
 But protecting your energy matters too.
+For more on creating a connected, inclusive atmosphere for the guests you do invite, read our guide on 10 tips to make guests feel included at a bilingual wedding.

 Final Thoughts